Service Mode Rules and Recommendations for Observation Blocks

 Additional Service Mode Requirements for VIRCAM

-In the Phase 2 Proposal Preparation version 3 (P2PP3) the user defines the template OB, or alternatively, if necessary, the template container (group, time-link or concatenation of OBs) with its sub-structure, and selects all the parameters relevant for the survey (templates for acquisition and observation, filter(s), exposure times, jittering strategy, observing constraints, and OB execution time windows and priorities), except the target coordinates.
+With the web-tool p2 the user defines the template OB, or alternatively, if necessary, the template container (group, time-link or concatenation of OBs) with its sub-structure, and selects all the parameters relevant for the survey (templates for acquisition and observation, filter(s), exposure times, jittering strategy, observing constraints, and OB execution time windows and priorities), except the target coordinates.
 The output of SADT, the survey definition file in XML format, is then imported to the template OB or container.
 This action duplicates the OBs (and containers) and supplies the information about pointing coordinates, guide stars and aO stars, and so automatically generates the OBs ready for execution.

 Tutorials that describe how to define a survey area and how to prepare the VIRCAM OBs are available here.

 - The Tile Pattern has to be chosen already in SADT.
 Do not change the Tile Pattern in p2 after importing the survey definition (XML) file to your OBs!